-Seven office trailer s were inspected.
+Five office trailers were inspected.
 The offices contain desks, chairs, and file cabinets.
-The seven trailer offices were all found to be free of non-indigenous invasive arthropod species.
-Trash cans in these offices had liners and containers used for food waste had proper fitting lids.
+The six trailer offices were all found to be free of non-indigenous invasive arthropod species.
+Trash cans in offices had lined containers used for food waste and most had proper fitting lids.